 Back to top of page.

 Shortly after the new season of 1933 began, Eloise was back in the Garden doing what she could in her failing health.
 On the rainy morning of April 10, 1933 she attempted to reach the Garden from her lodgings at the J. W. Babcock's house (located just east of the Garden at 227 Xerxes Ave.
-No.).
-She apparently suffered a heart attack and made her way back to Babcocks (possibly with some help).
+North).
+She apparently suffered a heart attack and made her way back to Babcocks (possibly with some help from some boys).
 A doctor was summoned but nothing could be done and she soon passed away on the couch in the entryway of the house at 2:15 PM.
 Her funeral was on April 12th, 12:45 PM at the Lakewood Chapel.
 On May 5th, her ashes were scattered in the Garden as had been her wish.

 The myth that she died in the Garden: It is frequently misstated that she died in the Garden and some boys found her there.
 That is not in agreement with the accounts of those that were present at her death at the Babcock House where the doctor was attending her.
 Perhaps this romantic myth has some origin in Theodore Wirth's April 19th letter announcing her death when he stated "(she)....had suddenly died in the park while on her way to her domain."
 Or perhaps it is a misreading of the reports of her death in the newspapers.
 For example, the Minneapolis Journal reported on April 11th (speaking of woodland flowers) that "Miss Butler died yesterday in their midst."
-The article further says that "she was found leaning against a stump near a little by-path".
+The article further says that "she was found leaning against a stump near a little by-path."
 That last part is believed to be true, (as Wirth's statement that she died "in the park on her way to her domain" may be partially true) as it is known from witnesses on April 10 that she attempted to go to the Garden.
 Some newspaper accounts and Martha Hellander's research indicate she was found on her way to the Garden and was helped back.
 But she did arrive back at Babcock's house.
 The newspaper incorrectly identifies the Babcock house as J. W. Butler's house.
-(Note #1)
+(5)

 Testimony of Lloyd Teeuwen: The only eye-witness account of her death by anyone still living was given by Lloyd Teeuwen on May 4, 1988 in a recorded interview with Martha Hellander while Hellander was researching material for her book The Wild Gardener.
 Teeuwen was a Garden helper for Eloise, beginning when he was 13 or 14 years old.
 It was he who build the rustic bridge on the Mallard Pool.
 It was six years later when on April 10th, on a rainy day, he came to the house to help Eloise down to the Garden, as he always did when the paths were wet and muddy.
 He asked "do you want to go down there and try it."
 "No" she replied, "I don't think I want to go down there now, maybe a little later if it stops, maybe we can go down there."
 He believes she may have attempted to negotiate the path herself but states "They didn't find her anywhere, she got to the house herself."
 Mrs. Babcock had told Teeuwen that Eloise had gone out but was only gone a short time when she returned.
-"She'd come in and Mrs. Babcock says 'She said she didn't feel too good.' " (note #2)
+"She'd come in and Mrs. Babcock says 'She said she didn't feel too good.' " (6)

 When Lloyd returned to Babcocks later she was there and his report of her death is as follows: "When I came in there, the doctor was there, and she was laying in the Living Room; they had what they call a little entrance way, like a vestibule, and it had a black leather couch in it and she was laying on it.
 [Hellander - In the Babcocks house?]
 Yes, you came in the front door - the doctor had come in it - I don't remember his name at all any more - and he was checking her out like that [Hellander - was she still living?]
-She was still living, but she was, ten minutes later, he says (the doctor), 'she's gone'." (note #2)
+She was still living, but she was, ten minutes later, he says (the doctor), 'she's gone.' " (6)

 "For a full quarter of a century, her useful life has been spent in a labor of love..."
 Theodore Wirth, Superintendent.